 |Spire Elite||20 points per $||10 points per $|

 You’ll need to book your stay directly with IHG in order to earn points.
-Stays booked through an online travel agency like Expedia or with bank points (like Chase Ultimate Rewards points) normally won’t earn IHG points or be eligible for elite benefits.
+Stays booked through an online travel agency like Expedia or with bank points (like Chase Ultimate Rewards) normally won’t earn IHG points or be eligible for elite benefits.

 With this card you’ll also always get:

-- IHG Platinum Elite status (late checkout when available, complimentary upgrades (subject to availability), a welcome amenity, 50% bonus on the base points you earn and your IHG points won’t expire with elite status)
+- Platinum IHG status (late checkout when available, complimentary upgrades (subject to availability), a welcome amenity, 50% bonus on the base points you earn and your IHG points won’t expire with elite status)

-- Anniversary free night worth up to 40,000 points
+- Anniversary reward night worth up to 40,000 points

-- Fourth night free on standard room award stays of four nights or more
+- Fourth night reward on standard room award stays of four nights or more

 - 10,000 bonus points after you spend $20,000 each account year